 You can look up the other Planck Units (and their derivatives) and do the maths yourself as desired, choosing 8±n multipliers/dividers that put you in the desired 'sweet spot' for easy-to-work-with numbers for your application.
 Remember that some Planck Units (like length and mass) are tiny, so will need a big multiplier, while others (like voltage and temperature) are huge, so likewise need a big division to get into human-scale ranges.

 You don't have to use base-8 either, of course!
 Dozenalists would obviously want to use base-12.
-And the barbarians amongst us can even use base-10!
+And the barbarians among us can even use base-10!
 I even know someone who likes base-3!
-Just remember you can't start with my human-scale octal units in those cases but must multiply/divide from the origional Planck values in nbase steps!
+Just remember you can't start with my human-scale octal units in those cases but must multiply/divide from the original Planck values in nbase steps!
 Your human-scale units will be different due to the multipliers/dividers needed to get there in your preferred numeric base being different.

 If it is something you are personally interested in (such as me and electronics, above) feel free to do a bit of historical back-tracing to see if anything interesting falls out of using slightly different standard units, but that is just for fun/interest, and isn't in any way obligatory.